Other information

 - braun-steine GmbH, Amstetten, Chairman of the Advisory Board

-- Hans Lamers GmbH & Co.
-KG/Prodomo GmbH, Jülich, Chairman of the Advisory Board
+- Hans Lamers Bau GmbH/ Prodomo GmbH, Jülich, Chairman of the Advisory Board

 - Peri-Werk Artur Schwörer GmbH & Co.
 KG, Weißenhorn, Chairman of the Advisory Board

-- KNF-Gruppe, Freiburg, Member of the Advisory Board
+- KNF Holding AG, Schenkon, Switzerland, Member of the Board of Directors

 Paul-Hermann Bauder